-The ICAC receives and analyses complaints from members of the public and public officials and reports made by ministers of the Crown and by principal officers of public sector organisations.
+The ICAC receives and analyses complaints from members of the public and public officials and reports made by chief executive officers of public sector organisations.
 The ICAC also conducts research to identify specific areas of corruption risk.

-The ICAC has extensive investigation powers and may conduct compulsory examinations and/or public inquiries to obtain evidence of corruption.
+The ICAC has extensive powers of investigation and may conduct compulsory examinations and/or public inquiries to obtain evidence of corruption.